 Social Security disability benefits may be available if you are seriously and permanently disabled.
 To qualify, you must be considered totally disabled from performing any substantial, gainful work, and must be disabled or expected to be disabled for a minimum of 12 months.

-The Social Security Disability (SSD) Department at Petro Cohen Petro Matarazzo can assist you with applying for benefits, particularly if you are turned down after an initial request or reconsideration.
-It is important to contact an attorney within 60 days of the SSA’s decision to determine if it would be feasible to request a hearing before a United States Administrative Law Judge who will review the entire file and conduct a hearing.
+The Social Security Disability (SSD) Department at Petro Cohen, P.C. can assist you with applying for benefits, particularly if you are turned down after an initial request or reconsideration.
+It is important to contact a disability attorney within 60 days of the SSA’s decision to determine if it would be feasible to request a hearing before a United States Administrative Law Judge who will review the entire file and conduct a hearing.

 One important qualification is that you must be disabled with a condition that is expected to last a year or more and prevent you from working.
 Because it can take quite a long amount of time for your application to go through the system, you should begin the process as soon as you know the extent of your disability.